JulieMckenna/Enigma-Bombe/README.md

 ### Bombe Database:
 - Will hold the correct configurations from the enigma machine that it is trying to emulate

+## GUI
+The package we used for our GUI was TkInter.
+TkInter is the default GUI package that comes with Python.
+There are many functions that come along with the package, the functions we used are:

+###
+•	Label() – displays text or image anywhere in the window

+•	Button() – displays a pushable block with text.
+When pressed, performs a certain function

+•	Scale() – displays a slider with a range of values

+•	OptionMenu() – displays a block that when pressed reveals a dropdown menu with multiple options

+•	Entry() – Creates a text box on the window that users can enter values into

 ## Tutorial:
 -Engima https://youtu.be/4P57gY-H6rU